 Mural as a fitting entrance to the Sphinxkwartier

-At the intersection Boschstraat/Fransensingel artist Collinva van der Sluijs - in collaboration with Maastricht Streetart - painted a huge mural of a Song Trush.
+At the intersection Boschstraat/Fransensingel artist Collin van der Sluijs - in collaboration with Maastricht Streetart - painted a huge mural of a song trush.
 The Sphinxkwartier now has an entrance that matches the industrial and unusual vibe of this new district.

 Further investments in the Sphinxkwartier

-The Municipal Executive of Maastricht wants to invest further in the Sphinxkwartier, and the municipal council proposes to buy part of the Sappi factory, specifically the southwestern part of the Sappi site at ‘t Bassin (opposite Lumière Cinema).
+The Municipal Executive of Maastricht wants to invest further in the Sphinxkwartier.
+Therefore the municipal council proposes to buy part of the Sappi factory, specifically the southwestern part of the Sappi site at ‘t Bassin (opposite Lumière Cinema).
 This plot now has several functions, including as Sappi's car park.

 Studio Valentin Loellmann new owner Gasfactory

-On 1 December 2019, Valentin Loellmann will start renovating the former Gasfactory, a.k.a. the Cokesfactory.
+On 1 December 2019, Valentin Loellmann started renovating the former Gasfactory, a.k.a. the Cokesfactory.
 The full restoration of the listed building is expected to take several years.